Skip to main content

 Not included

-Spouse and dependent children under 18 included.
-Children aged 18–26 in full-time education eligible.
-Financially dependent parents aged 58+ and parents-in-law may be included for additional processing fees (USD 7,500 per person).
-Physically challenged children of any age who are financially dependent may be included.
-5-day physical presence requirement in Antigua and Barbuda within 5 years of citizenship grant applies to all adult citizens.
-Source: cip.gov.ag
+Spouse and dependent children under 18 included as of right.
+Dependent children aged 18–26 enrolled in full-time education may be included as dependants.
+Financially dependent parents and parents-in-law aged 58 or older may be included for additional processing fees (USD 7,500 per person).
+Physically or mentally challenged children of any age who are financially dependent on the principal applicant may be included.
+The 5-day physical presence requirement within the first 5 years applies to all adult citizens who obtained citizenship through the CIP.

 Travel Benefits